libretro/RetroArch/CONTRIBUTING.md

 If the error happens during compilation and/or building, paste the output of `./configure` and `make` accordingly.
 If using an IDE, please paste any of the errors and log output.

-# Pull Requests
+## Submitting Pull Requests
-Outside contributions are generally only accepted in the form of a pull request.
-The process is very simple.
-Fork RetroArch, make your changes, and issue a pull request on GitHub.
-This can all be done within the browser.
-The changes are reviewed, and might be merged in.
-If the pull request isn't acceptable at the time, note that it's possible to continue pushing up commits to your branch.

-If you want to develop a larger feature, we'd like to discuss this first (ideally on IRC) so that you don't risk developing something that won't be merged.
-A pull request with a proof-of-concept is fine, but please indicate so.
+Any and all contributions should be submitted through Pull Requests on [GitHub](https://github.com/libretro/RetroArch/pulls).
+The process requires that you fork the repository, make the appropriate changes, and then open a pull request on _GitHub_.
+If your pull request is for a proof-of-concept then please indicate as such.

+Your pull request will then be reviewed.
+There may be comments and requests for additional changes to be made.
+It may also be possible that the changes will not be accepted.
+Otherwise, it may be merged in when it is fully approved.
+The final approval of merge requests is at the discretion of the project.

+If you want to develop a larger feature or make broad changes, please do join our [Discord](https://discordapp.com/invite/27Xxm2h) server to discuss.
+The discussion is necessary to prevent the possibility of major work being done which will not be accepted at all.

 ## libretro API

-If you wish to add functionality to libretro's API, it can take some time to merge in, because changes to libretro API will affect other projects as well, and we highly value API/ABI stability.
+If you wish to contribute additional functionality to _libretro_'s API, there are considerations that must be accepted.
+Please note that because this API affects multiple different projects, we highly value and require API and ABI stability and backwards-compatibility.
+Due to this requirement, there will be additional scrutiny in reviews for this added functionality.

-Features will only be added when deemed *necessary* for a concrete libretro core to function properly.
+Any and all features will be added only when **necessary** for an existing _libretro_ core to properly function.
+Hypothetical implementations of _libretro_ are not considered.
-Features will not be added on basis of hypothetical libretro implementations.

-# Coding style
+## Coding style

-Having a consistent code style throughout the code base is highly valued.
-Please look through the code to get a feel for the coding style.
-A pull request may be asked to fix the coding style before submission.
-In other cases, a pull request may be followed up with a "style nit commit".
+We highly value a consistent code style throughout the entire code base, please make sure you look through the existing code to get a feel for the coding style.
+When submitting a pull request, it may be asked to fix any coding style issues before submission.
+In other cases, there may be a follow-up pull request making the code style consistent.

-## Non-obvious things:
+Some non-obvious things to be aware of:

   - Code should be both C89 and ISO C++ compatible.
-This dual requirement is for XBox360 and MSVC in general.
+This is a requirement for XBox 360 and MSVC to properly build.
 Think of it as a C++ compatible subset of C99.
-  - Warnings are not allowed (-Wall).
-Make sure your code is warning-free.
-Note that warning sensitivity differs a bit across compiler versions.
-  - Using deprecated APIs is discouraged.
+  - There must be no warnings in your code (enabled by `-Wall` for GCC compilers), do also note that different compilers may produce different warnings.
+  - Avoid using deprecated APIs, these will be removed in the future at some point.

-# Copyright Headers and AUTHORS
+## Copyright Headers and AUTHORS

-If you have contributed to a part of a source file (a chunk of code that's written by you), you should add yourself to the copyright header in that file.
-If you have contributed significantly
-(a feature, a contribution you can "name", e.g. "Added audio driver foo"), you should add yourself to AUTHORS file.
+If you have contributed a chunk of source code that is written to you, you should add yourself to the copyright header in the file.
+If you have made a significant contribution you should add yourself to the `AUTHORS` file, adding your full name, e-mail, and the feature you worked on.
-We'd like your full name and email, and which features you have been part of.

-# Commit Access
+## Commit Access

-Contributors who show a track record of making good pull requests over time will eventually get commit access to the repo.
-This typically happens when the "overhead" of looking through pull requests over time becomes a burden.
+Contributors who show a good track record of pull requests over time may eventually get commit access to the repository.
+This may happen when looking through pull requests over long amounts of time becomes a burden.